ImageMakerFoundation/ImageMaker/README.txt

          More info here:
            https://docs.opensea.io/docs/metadata-standards

+   Note: If you want your NFT to be reproducible locally,
+           you need to add this to your metadata JSON:
+         "attributes": [
+           {
+             "trait_type": "Name",
+             "value": "<NFT filename without .imnft extension>"
+           },
+           {
+             "trait_type": "Data",
+             "value": "<Your .imnft file contents>"
+           }
+         ]

-4. You can buy other people's NFTs and participate in auctions using ImageMaker Viewer (IMViewer).
+4. You can buy other people's NFTs and participate in auctions using ImageMaker Client (imNFTClient).

 5. 'ElProfesor.png' and 'ElProfesor.imnft' are given as examples,
      so that you can better understand the process.